 - Don’t overuse keywords: You can’t fool Google anymore.
 If it’s appropriate, include your main keyword in your article title, somewhere in the first two paragraphs, and only when it’s needed throughout the content.
 Read your content out loud and make sure that it doesn’t sound spammy or that you don’t overuse keywords to an unnatural level.

 4. Penalty for Distorting Content with Cloaking

 “The practice of presenting different content or URLs to human users and search engine robots”

-It’s a black hat SEO tactic that some web owners use to try and deceive search engines.
-If you get detected, it’s a tactic that can get you completely removed from Google’s index.
+It’s a black hat SEO tactic that some web owners still use to try and deceive search engines.
+If you succumb to it and get detected, it can get you completely removed from Google’s index.

 Cloaking involves distorting the content that is being accessed by search engines by developing a layered content that can make search engines believe that your website hosts different content with the help of a misleading link.